 - If your parents are divorced or separated, answer the questions about the parent with whom you lived with more during the past 12 months.
 If you lived the same amount of time with each parent, give the answers about the parent who provided more financial support during the past 12 months or during the most recent year that you actually received support from a parent.
 If this parent is remarried as of today, answer questions on the FAFSA about that parent and the person whom your parent married (your stepparent).

 - Grandparents, foster parents, legal guardians, older brother or sisters, and uncles and aunts are not considered your parents unless they have legally adopted you.
-If you live with them and they have not legally adopted you, please contact the Office of Scholarships and Student Aid to discuss your options.
+If you live with them and they have not legally adopted you, please contact the Financial Aid Office to discuss your options.

 10. What if I have no contact with my parents?